iamabhishek98/employee_management_app/README.md

 ## Instructions for running tests

-Note: If running tests for the first time after building containers, some tests might fail due to connections errors to the database container.
-Please proceed to re-run tests to see the expected results.
+Note: If running tests for the first time after building containers, some tests might fail due to connection errors to the database container.
+Please proceed to re-run tests to view the expected results.

+1. Make sure that the containers built previously are still up and running
-1. Run `cd server` to enter the server directory
+2. Run `cd server` to enter the server directory
-2. Run `npm install` in the server directory
+3. Run `npm install` in the server directory
-3. Run `npm test` to run the tests.
+4. Run `npm test` to execute the tests